whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-03-photographing-3d-artwork/index.md

 ## What Camera Should I Use?

-Use a mirrorless camera or a DSLR camera to take high resolution documentation photos of your welded sculptures.
+Use a mirrorless camera or a DSLR camera to take high resolution documentation photos of your artwork.
 Do not use your cell phone to take documentation photos.

 ## What Camera and Lights Should I Checkout?